(Scroll down for

 a county official.
 For more information about the program and who will be required

 to register, please visit the Assessment Appeals Board

-accept online electronic check (eCheck) and credit payments for current
+accept online electronic check (eCheck) and credit payments for current and defaulted

 can now subscribe to receive emails from the Treasurer and Tax Collector with special

 notices and upcoming events, such as annual property tax deadline reminders, office